Wannie91/Combat-Robots-Overhaul/README.md

 1.0.0

 ## Description
-This mod overhauls Factorio's vanilla combat robots to make them more useful by automating the fight against biters.
+This mod aims to overhaul the behaviour of Factorio's vanilla combat robots to make them more useful.

-Destroyer Units will automatically attack every biter nest (and worms) that have been discovered by radar or by the player.

-Defender Units will either follow and protect the player, or automatically defend the base in case of a biter attack.
-(Toggleable)
+Defender Units will either follow the player or automatically defend the base in case of a biter attack. (toggle-able)

-Distractor Units have been renamed to Sentry units to better describe their purpose.
-They partrol a small area where they have been thrown at and act as cheap mobile turrets.
+Distractor Units have been renamed to Sentry Units to better describe their purpose.
+They patrol a small area (configurable) and act as cheap mobile turrets.

+Destroyer Units automatically attack biter nests (and worms) which have been discovered by radar and or player.

-For balancing purposes, the recipes of combat robots have been changed.
+For balancing purposes the recipes of the robots have been changed.
 While the overhauled combat robots are cheaper than the vanilla ones, each capsule only spawns one of them.
-In return, the robots have a unlimited lifespan and can be repaired.
-The sentry unit can furthermore be mined to get the unit back.
+In return, the robots have slightly increased health, can be repaired and have a unlimited lifespan.
+Futhermore, the sentry unit can be mined to get the unit back.

-To make the combat robots more accessible in the early game, each type is unlocked after researching the first tier of combat robotics.
-Each unit type is also limited seperatedly by the overall maximum robot follower count.
+To make the combat robots more accessible in the early game, all of them are unlocked after researching the first tier of combat-robotics.
+Each unit type is also limited seperatedly by the maximum robot follower count.

-Please let me know if you think the mod needs more balance.

 ## Available Settings
 Enable Vannila Robots = Play with the vanilla robots enabled